yuwunii/ReplayBufferGuide/README.md

 # Installing the Scripts
 Click [here](https://github.com/yuwunii/ReplayBufferGuide/releases/download/v0w0/Buffer.Replay.Scripts.7z) to download the Replay Buffer Scripts

-Extract then place the "Buffer Replay Scripts" folder in "C:\Program Files\obs-studio\data\obs-plugins\frontend-tools\scripts"
+Extract then place the "replay buffer Scripts" folder in "C:\Program Files\obs-studio\data\obs-plugins\frontend-tools\scripts"

 ![image](https://github.com/user-attachments/assets/4fb9d8ab-d7b6-47d7-a800-ace89daeef56)

 - Open OBS.
 Click on "Tools" on the top bar then click on "Scripts"

-- Click on the + sign, Navigate to the "Buffer Replay Scripts" folder and add which scripts you want to use.
+- Click on the + sign, Navigate to the "replay buffer Scripts" folder and add which scripts you want to use.

-1. **OBS Buffer Capture Sound.lua** = Plays a sound when you capture a buffer replay.
+1. **OBS Buffer Capture Sound.lua** = Plays a sound when you capture a replay buffer.
 You can replace the sound but the file has to be named "sound.wav".
 I also advise to use Audacity to adjust the sound to be higher or lower.

 2. **OBS Buffer Clear.lua** = By default if you capture, for example, the last 10 minutes but you capture again 3 minutes later it will still capture the last 10 minutes including the clipped part you already captured.
 This script changes that and makes it funtions the same as ShadowPlay.